Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

-Accommodation in Da Nang: Lighthouse Danang Hostel, ~S$11/bed in a 6-bed dorm room.
+Accommodation in Da Nang: City Hostel Da Nang, ~S$6/bed in a 6-bed dorm room.

 Trust me, the end of these 14 action-packed days spanning Northern to Central Vietnam will leave you wanting more!
 From cruising around Halong Bay, hiking and exploring mountains and waterfalls, to ordering food without any English menus, the adventures are endless in this country.

-What’s your favourite part of Vietnam?
+What’s your favourite place in this Vietnam itinerary?
 Share your stories with us in the comments below!

 This post was brought to you by Klook.